-An eighteen month or 2, 160 clock hour program in carpentry designed for regular students of college age whether they are high school graduates or not.
-It is a course of study consisting of the training of students in the various techniques, skills and knowledge of carpentry trade.
-Shop practices will span the entire trade as it relates to house construction, including use and care of hand and machine tools; foundations, floor, wall and roof framing; and exterior and interior finishing.
+An eighteen month or 2,160 clock hour program in carpentry designed for regular students of college age whether they are high school graduates or not.
+It is a course of study consisting of the training of students in the various techniques, skills and knowledge of the carpentry trade.
+Shop practices will spand the entire trade as it relates to course construction, including use and care of hand and machine tools; foundations, floor, wall and roof framing; and exterior and interior finishing.
+The time may vary for individuals depending on aptitude, ability and interest.

-Related studies include such items as mathematics; English, natural and social science, blue print reading, shop safety and management; contracts and specification; and materials and cost of construction.
+Related studies include such items as mathematics, English, natural and social science, blue print reading, shop safety and management, contracts and specification, and materials and cost of construction.